-The European Commission started working on the next review in 2014 and BEREC will continue to work closely with the European Commission on Universal Service providing input as required, including a formal Opinion on any report or proposal issued by the European Commission.
+The European Commission started working on the next review in 2014 and BEREC will continue to work closely with the European Commission on Universal Service providing input as required, including a formal opinion on any report or proposal issued by the European Commission.

-The scope of the BEREC Opinion is to provide BEREC views regarding issues associated with the review of Universal Service, that might usually fall under the competencies of a relevant number of NRAs, such as, for instance, retail price regulation, assessment of an eventual unfair burden, assessment of net costs, compensation mechanisms, assessment of the impact of Universal Service provision upon the competitive scenario, procedures for the designation of Universal Service providers.
+The scope of the BEREC Opinion is to provide BEREC views regarding issues associated with the review of the scope of Universal Service that might usually fall under the competencies of a relevant number of NRAs.
 The purpose of the document is to contribute towards better European Commission's public policies regarding the review of the scope of Universal Service, which will ultimately guarantee an adequate "safety net" to European citizens.

 The details of the work stream will be subject to re-evaluation according to the Commission plans regarding the review of the Universal Service.
-As the planned revision of the Universal Service Directive will form an integral part of the upcoming framework review, BEREC will deliver an input to relevant questions whether the current US framework needs to be updated and if so how/to which extent this should be recommended.
+As the planned revision of the Universal Service Directive will form an integral part of the upcoming Framework Review, BEREC will deliver an input to relevant questions whether the current US framework needs to be updated and if so how/to which extent this should be recommended.

-Input paper on Universal Service (serving as input to the framework review)
+Input paper on Universal Service (serving as input to the Framework Review)